Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Introduction

-In this work, we propose to generate CS data based on EC theory.
-First, we build parallel data by translating original Arabic content into English.
-Later, we generate the CS content by mixing the pair of parallel sentences guided by the data alignments and different sampling techniques.
-Our method can be applied without the need for any CS speech data.
-Arabic language is a morphologically complex language with a high degree of affixation\footnote{A single word could represent multiple tokens.
+The Arabic language is a morphologically complex language with a high degree of affixation\footnote{A single word could represent multiple tokens.
 For example, the Arabic segment "\<wsyzrعwnhA fy Hqwlhm>" ("And they will plant it in their fields") map the first Arabic word to five English tokens, the last word represent the last two.
-Such 1-to-n mapping makes it difficult to build natural CS data.} and derivation -- it is very challenging to obtain accurate alignments with the corresponding English translation.
-To address the alignment challenge, we propose to segment the Arabic text into morphemes.
-The segmentation allows to align single morphemes with their English translation~\cite{lee-2004-morphological}.
-We used Farasa~\cite{abdelali2016farasa} Arabic segmenter for our task.
+Such $1$-to-n mapping makes it difficult to build natural CS data.} and derivation -- it is very challenging to obtain accurate alignments with the corresponding English translation.
+Thus, we propose to segment the Arabic text into morphemes.
+The segmentation allows aligning single morphemes with their English translations~\cite{lee-2004-morphological}.
+We evaluate the well-formed and acceptable generated sentences through subjective evaluation.

-We show that our novel pipeline is an effective method for realistic CS generation and substantially improves over the baseline ASR and LM models.
-Moreover, we evaluate the well-formedness and acceptability of the generated sentences through subjective evaluation.
 We compare the mean opinion score (MOS) of the generated text data with ecological transcribed CS speech data, showing majority of the generated utterance are acceptable according to human judgements.

-In summary, the key contributions are: \begin{itemize}[leftmargin=*] \item Developing a novel pipeline for Arabic code-switching text generation based on EC theory. \item Comprehensive subjective analysis on the generated Arabic-English code-switching data with human evaluation. \item Comprehensive objective evaluation showing the efficacy of the generated Arabic-English code-switching data in language modeling and in hybrid ASR evaluation. \end{itemize}
+The key contributions of this paper are: \begin{itemize} \item Create the largest parallel multi-dialectal conversational Arabic-English text corpus. \item Develop a novel pipeline for generating Arabic-English CS text. \item Analyze human evaluation of the generated Arabic-English CS sentences. \item Evaluate the efficacy of the generated dialectal Arabic-English CS data in language modeling and ASR. \end{itemize}